Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 We have a viewing key and query permit pathway that complements this box.
 The pathway provides a more detailed explanation of these concepts, while this box focuses on providing practical experience.

 You can work through this Secret box using either gitpod or your local environment.
-If you prefer to use your local environment, you can follow the “Getting Started” steps [here](tbc) to set everything up.
+If you prefer to use your local environment, you can follow the “Getting Started” steps in the [README of this repo](https://github.com/secretuniversity/richie-rich-vuejs-box/blob/main/README.md) to set everything up.

 ## Contract overview